hollasch/timeprint/README.md

 `timeprint` prints time and date information to the standard output stream.
 All string fragments will be concatenated with a space, so it's usually unnecessary to quote the format string.

-##### `--escapeChar`, `-e`
+##### `--codeChar`, `-c`
-The escapeChar switch specifies an alternate escape character to the default `%` character (escape codes are described below).
+The codeChar switch specifies an alternate code character to the default `%` character (format codes are described below).
 If the backslash (`\`) is specified as the escape character, then normal backslash escapes will be disabled.
-The `-e` switch is ignored unless the format string is specified on the command line.
+The `-codeChar` switch is ignored unless the format string is specified on the command line.

 ##### `--help`, `-h`, `/h`, `-?`, `/?`
 Print help and usage information.